- About Us

 Of the $3.6 million total, the Board of Directors has specifically approved $1,079,117 for grants for fiscal year 2019.
 These funds will be used to continue the important work of the collective impact groups; support tutors through the Colorado Reading Corps program in the Estes Park and Thompson school districts; grant scholarships, emergency funds and new projects through WomenGive; and provide new Community Impact, Innovation and Nonprofit Excellence grants.

-The Community Impact Grant and Basic Needs Grant period is open August 1-31, 2019 for 2020 funds.
+The Community Impact Grant and Essential Needs Grant period will be open August 1-31, 2020 for 2021 funds.
 Innovation Grants and Nonprofit Excellence Grants are accepted on a rolling basis.

 Claire Bouchard, VP of Community Impact and Engagement